-Kuwait receives little rainfall, and the rain that does fall usually occurs during the rainy season from November to March.
+Kuwait receives little rainfall, and the rain that does fall usually occurs during the rainy season from December to February.
 Humidity can be quite high during the rainy season, particularly in coastal regions.

 Dust storms are common when strong winds blow from the interior, and expats with respiratory conditions may struggle in the hot desert environment.
 There are also health risks of heatstroke and exhaustion, so expats living in Kuwait should drink plenty of water and stay indoors during the hottest times of the day.

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Kuwait.
 Please contact us if you'd like to contribute.